Puerto Rico to hike oil tax, avert public transit shutdown

-SAN JUAN, Nov 30 (Reuters) - Puerto Rico’s legislature will agree to raise a tax on crude oil, the governor said in a televised speech on Sunday night, averting a shutdown of the island’s public transit system and providing more clarity on the financial future of the U.S. commonwealth.
+SAN JUAN (Reuters) - Puerto Rico’s legislature will agree to raise a tax on crude oil, the governor said in a televised speech on Sunday night, averting a shutdown of the island’s public transit system and providing more clarity on the financial future of the U.S. commonwealth.

 “It will not be necessary to cease operations of any public dependency tomorrow because we have the 26 votes to approve the measure and later the tax reform,” Governor Alejandro García Padilla said in the address.